Quan Bray

-Jaquan Bray (born April 28, 1993) is an American gridiron football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football at Auburn, and signed with the Indianapolis Colts as an undrafted free agent in 2015.
+Jaquan Tyreke Bray (born April 28, 1993) is an American professional football wide receiver.
+He played college football at Auburn, and signed with the Indianapolis Colts of the National Football League (NFL) as an undrafted free agent in 2015.
+He has also been a member of the Buffalo Bills and Houston Texans of the NFL, the Birmingham Iron of the Alliance of American Football (AAF), and the Montreal Alouettes and Ottawa Redblacks of the Canadian Football League (CFL).

-High school career
+Early life

-Quan Bray was ranked as the nation's number 5 athlete by ESPN.com and the 40th overall recruit.
+Jaquan Tyreke Bray was ranked as the nation's number 5 athlete by ESPN.com and the 40th overall recruit.
 He was projected by scouts as a running back, wide receiver, cornerback and safety, and committed to Auburn over Alabama on February 2, 2011.
 Following his senior year, Bray was selected to the 2011 Under Armour All-America Game.

 College career

-At Auburn, Bray was a second team coaches all-SEC team as a return specialist in his senior year and was the first player in school history to score a rushing, receiving, and punt return touchdown in the same season.
+At Auburn, Bray was a second team coaches all-Southeastern Conference (SEC) team as a return specialist in his senior year and was the first player in school history to score a rushing, receiving, and punt return touchdown in the same season.

 Professional career

+Pre-draft

 Bray did not receive an invite to the 2015 NFL Combine.

 Indianapolis Colts

-After going undrafted in the 2015 NFL Draft, Bray was signed by the Indianapolis Colts on May 5, 2015.
+After going undrafted in the 2015 NFL draft, Bray was signed by the Indianapolis Colts on May 5, 2015.
 During training camp, Bray caught the eye of several Colts coaches.

 Bray was waived by the Colts on September 5, 2015 and was signed to the practice squad on September 6, 2015.
 On October 27, Bray was elevated to the active roster after wide receiver Phillip Dorsett suffered a fractured fibula.

 On October 18, 2016, Bray was placed on injured reserve.

 On November 7, 2017, Bray was placed on injured reserve.
 He was released with an injury settlement on December 26, 2017.